Connected Conversations Returns!

-Obesity Canada is proud to announce the launch of Connected Conversations, a new webinar series hosted by patient advocates Lisa Schaffer and Ian Patton.
-These webinars will aim to serve our three pillars of research, education and advocacy by digging into important topics surrounding obesity.
+Obesity Canada is proud to announce the return of our popular public webinar series, Connected Conversations.
+Hosted by patient advocates Lisa Schaffer and Ian Patton these webinars will aim to serve our three pillars of research, education and advocacy by digging into important topics surrounding obesity.
 Connected Conversations will bring together academics, health professionals and individuals living with obesity for meaningful discussions that will bridge the gap between the science and real world application.
-This year the focus of Connected Conversations will cover these important issues:
+This fall we return with 2 special episodes related to obesity and pregnancy.

 Join Obesity Canada for this special edition of Connected Conversations.
 In this second episode we will be talking about weight stigma in pregnancy and postpartum with three exceptional experts.
 If you missed the first special episode, you can find the recording below!

 Dr. Angela Incollingo Rodriguez is an assistant professor of Psychological & Cognitive Science at Worcester Polytechnic Institute in Massachusetts USA.
 Over the last several years, she has developed a program of research investigating weight stigma and its consequences in the context of pregnancy and maternal health and has published over a dozen papers on this topic.
 As an international expert on pregnancy-related weight stigma, Angela collaborates with research teams around the world to understand and eliminate this damaging form of stigma.